-Note that in competitive divisions teams will need to earn a minimum number of Referee points (10) in order to qualify for Area Playoffs.
-Reminder that 10 Referee points equates to 5 Team Standing Referee Points.
-This means that even if a team's win/loss points without Team Standing Referee Points are higher than other teams' total points, they won't progress to Area Playoffs unless they have qualified by earning the minimum referee points.
+Note that in competitive divisions teams will need to earn a minimum number of 5 Referee Points in order to qualify for Area Playoffs.
+This means that even if a team's win/loss points without Referee Points are higher than other teams' total points with Referee Points, they won't progress to Area Playoffs unless they have qualified by earning the minimum referee points.
+Also note that teams should NOT think that once they've earned the 5 Referee Points minimum they are done!